kiwicayne/student-scheduling/README.md

 There are 3 batch files which can be run:
 * makeGroups.bat - This demonstrates grouping students by diversity
-* makeSchedule.bat - This demonstrates filling activities with students while fullfilling complex enrollment requirments and activity contraints
+* makeSchedule.bat - This demonstrates filling activities with students while fulfilling complex enrollment requirements and activity contraints
 * runApi.bat - A simple API for calling the grouping and scheduling code

-This is currently only setup to run on Windows.
-However, the code is completely cross platform.
+To build run `dotnet build`.

-To build run .\build.cmd.
+To test run `dotnet test`.